marcinofulus/iCSEbook1/school/source/abitur/2014/en/ebene.rst

 **Solution of part a**

-The equation of the plane is independent of the :math:`x_1`-component.
-Therefore, The plane :math:`E` is aligned parallel to the :math:`x_1`-axis.
+The equation for the plane is independent of the :math:`x_1`-component.
+Therefore, the plane :math:`E` is aligned parallel to the :math:`x_1`-axis.

 We can use Sage to depict the plane in a 3D-space by resolving the plane's equation for :math:`x_3`.